Buurtzorg: A Revolutionary Approach to Community Healthcare

 Introducing Buurtzorg

 Founded in 2006 by Jos de Blok, Buurtzorg is a Netherlands-based home-care organization that has become a game-changer in the healthcare industry.
-The company employs over 10,000 nurses and provides care to more than 80,000 patients annually.
-Buurtzorg, which means "neighborhood care" in Dutch, is dedicated to delivering high-quality, personalized care to patients in their own homes.
-The organization’s purpose is to help people live more healthy and autonomous lives, reflecting its core principles: humanity above bureaucracy, simplicity above complexity, and practical over hypothetical.
+With over 10,000 nurses providing care to more than 80,000 patients annually, Buurtzorg (meaning "neighborhood care" in Dutch) is renowned for its revolutionary approach to healthcare.

 Organizational Structure